 Two key issues are the allowed annual rent increase and the relocation fee schedule.
 The cap on the allowed annual rent increase was recently raised from 3% to 4.1% for Chapter 6 tenants and, accordingly, the relocation fees were incremented upward by 4.1% due to inflation.
-Policy papers produced by tenants last summer describe our positions going into the fall, so do have a look at the annual increase position paper and the relocation fees position paper .

 Rent-banking allows landlords to reach backward in time to recapture rent increases they were allowed but actually didn’t levy on tenants.
 Imagine that the rental market softens before picking back up again.
 A landlord who refrains from increasing the rent to keep his tenants in a downturn could then hit his tenant with a whopping increase that makes up for his foregone past rent increases.
 Where did this come from?
 Rent-banking wasn’t substantially discussed during last summer’s facilitated dialogues but there it is in the scope of work!

-Data Will Inform the Policy Discussion
+Context Will Inform the Policy Discussion

 - Landlords net operating income (closely held!) or some proxy for it like sampled anonymous income tax return data or perhaps some sampling of gross (rent) receipts reported to the city.